Yengkhom Roma

-Yengkhom Roma is an Indian actress who predominantly appeared in Manipuri films.
+Yengkhom Roma (born 23 September 1945) is an Indian actress who predominantly appeared in Manipuri films.
 She is a resident of Imphal, Manipur, where she was born in 1945 to Yengkhom Birendra and Yengkhom Ongbi Mani.
 Besides acting, she has also directed a documentary film titled Jagoida Katthoklabi Suryamukhi Devi.
 She also worked as an assistant director in the film Ashangba Nongjabi.

 She was conferred with the Lifetime Achievement Award at the 12th Manipur State Film Awards 2019.

 Early life

 She completed her matriculation from Tamphasana School in 1966 and graduation in 1970 from GP Women College.
 In IX standard, she joined Students Artist Association, took active part and won many awards.

 Career

 She has acted in more than 100 radio plays.
 She started appearing in film with the release of the first Manipuri film Matamgi Manipur in 1972 and has since established a career in the Manipuri film industry.
 In the 1st Manipur State Film Awards 1984, she won the Best Actress Award for her role of Harmila in the film Paokhum Ama.

 During today's era of digital films in Manipuri cinema, she also acted in some of them, namely Ningthem, Imphal Ningol, Khongthang-gi Makhol and Ayekpa Lai.

 She was a jury member for the Indian Panorama section of the International Film Festival of India 2013.